A Beginner’s Guide to Technical SEO

 It is essential to get acquainted with how search engines work to truly understand technical SEO factors.

-Aside from the above process, knowing the basics of website architecture is necessary for technical SEO.
+- Website Architecture: Aside from the above process, knowing the basics of website architecture is necessary for technical SEO.
 Website architecture is the way a website’s pages are connected with its structure.
 It typically includes the organization of content, the hierarchy of the pages, navigation, and the internal linking system.
 A website has great website architecture if the users can easily find and access its content.
 This enhances its usability and SEO performance.

 Technical SEO deals with the behind-the-scenes of a website.
 While the other types focus on the factors in and out of the site, technical SEO is the foundation.